davidalger/docker-images-php/README.md

 ## Archived Tags

 The following tags are no longer updated as these versions of PHP have reached EOL.
-Versions of PHP 7.1 and prior have `mcrypt` installed rather than the `sodium` extension.

 * `7.1`, `7.1-loaders`, `7.1-fpm`, `7.1-fpm-loaders`
 * `7.0`, `7.0-loaders`, `7.0-fpm`, `7.0-fpm-loaders`